 A GPS fleet tracker uses satellite systems to monitor the location of vehicles and the goods and personnel they carry.
-Sometimes referred to as vehicle tracking, the technology is designed to continually collect data from an entire fleet of vehicles.
+Sometimes referred to as vehicle tracking, fleet trackers technology is designed to continually collect data from an entire fleet of vehicles.

 The process of GPS fleet tracking starts with the Global Navigation Satellite System (GNSS) network, a network of satellites which emits signals down to earth and into GPS devices.
 In the case of GPS fleet trackers, these GPS devices are found in fleet vehicles.

-- Check the distances of fleet vehicles to an address (like your premises or a customer’s location)
+- Check the distances of fleet vehicles to a designated address

 - Find out which vehicle is closest to an address